“The real voyage of discovery is not to seek new landscapes but to have new eyes.” Marcel Proust

 Self-compassion is one of the most difficult things that therapy requires.

-Congruence is the healthy give-and-take between an empathetic, fully engaged therapist and a patient who is curious and compassionate towards their vulnerabilities.
+Congruence is the healthy give-and-take between an empathetic, fully engaged therapist and a patient who is curious and compassionate towards their vulnerabilities

-Ana Rampelt, M.A., UKCP
+Ana Rampelt, M.A.,UKCP

 Give yourself a turn.
 Reframe your story into a new question.

 Psychotherapy is all about you and your particular story.
-That is why I intend to stay flexible in all aspects of therapy: format (I can offer sessions once, twice or three times a week), fees and therapeutic techniques and approaches.
+That is why I intend to stay flexible in different aspects of therapy: format (I can offer sessions once, twice or three times a week), fees and therapeutic techniques and approaches.

 Give yourself a turn.